galaxyproject/galaxy-hub/content/blog/Galaxy_Climate_Project_Introduction_Blog_1/index.md

 <li>Ubuntu XFCE Desktop There are some other tools included in the interactive tools section, but these are the most frequent in use.</li>
 </ol>

 Machine Learning and Analysis Galaxy Tools are also available to Galaxy Climate.
-Access the complete tool list here : [MACHINE LEARNING TOOLS](https://toolshed.g2.bx.psu.edu/).
+Access the complete tool list [here](https://toolshed.g2.bx.psu.edu/).

 A huge list of **Graph/Display** tools is also available under the general tools of Galaxy Climate.